alafon/alcapon/README.md

 ## Installation

-* Install Capistrano : see online documentation [here]
+* Install Capistrano : see online documentation [here](https://github.com/capistrano/capistrano/wiki/2.x-Getting-Started)
-* Install alcapon gem : `gem install alcapon`
+* Install the alcapon gem : `gem install alcapon`

 ## Setting it up

 * From /path/to/ezpublish, run `capezit .`.
+It creates :
+	* at root : a `Capfile`
-It creates sample files you will need to edit in extension/alcapon
+	* in extension/alcapon sample files you will need to edit later
 * Server related configuration : modify config/deploy.rb to match your server configuration
 	* if you want to disable the multistage feature (enabled by default), then comment the related lines at the bottom of config/deploy.rb
 * eZ Publish related configuration :